Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Wattle Glen - Diamond Creek has a high national income level according to AreaSearch's aggregation of latest ATO data for financial year 2022.
-The median income among taxpayers is $59,268 and the average income is $74,699, compared to Greater Melbourne's figures of $54,892 and $73,761 respectively.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for median income are approximately $66,475 and average income is around $83,782 as of September 2025.
-According to Census 2021 income data, household incomes rank at the 91st percentile with $2,496 weekly earnings.
-The largest segment comprises 33.3% earning between $1,500 and $2,999 weekly (5,002 residents), similar to the broader area where 32.8% fall into this bracket.
-Notably, 39.0% earn above $3,000 weekly, indicating prosperity pockets driving local economic activity.
-After housing costs, residents retain 87.6% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 8th decile.
+The median income among taxpayers in Wattle Glen - Diamond Creek SA2 was $59,268 in financial year 2022.
+The average income stood at $74,699 during the same period.
+These figures compare to those for Greater Melbourne, which were $54,892 and $73,761 respectively.
+Based on a Wage Price Index growth of 12.16% since financial year 2022, estimated median income as of September 2025 would be approximately $66,475, with average income estimated at around $83,782.
+According to Census 2021 data, household incomes in the area rank at the 90th percentile, with a weekly figure of $2,496.
+The largest segment of earners comprises 33.3%, earning between $1,500 and $2,999 weekly, which includes 5,002 residents.
+Notably, 39.0% earn above $3,000 weekly, reflecting areas of prosperity that contribute to local economic activity.
+After accounting for housing costs, residents retain 87.6% of their income, indicating strong purchasing power.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income